kinoz01/zone01-Projects/ascii-art/justify/README.md

 **Available fonts:**

-PLease checkout the `banners` folder.
+Please checkout the `banners` folder.

 ### Example Using fonts